SpongeBob SquarePants: Conception

 While working as a staff artist at the Ocean Institute, Hillenburg entertained plans to return eventually to college for a master's degree in art.
 Before this could materialize, he attended an animation festival, which inspired him to make a slight change in course.
 Instead of continuing his education with a traditional art program, Hillenburg chose to study experimental animation at the California Institute of the Arts.
 His thesis film, Wormholes, is about the theory of relativity.
 It was screened at festivals, and at one of these, Hillenburg met Joe Murray, creator of the popular Nickelodeon animated series, Rocko's Modern Life.
 Murray was impressed by the style of the film and offered Hillenburg a job.
 Hillenburg joined the series as a director, and later, during the fourth season, he took on the roles of producer and creative director.

 Martin Olson, one of the writers for Rocko's Modern Life, read The Intertidal Zone and encouraged Hillenburg to create a television series with a similar concept.
 At that point, Hillenburg had not even considered creating his own series.
 However, he realized that if he ever did, this would be the best approach.
 He began to develop some of the characters from The Intertidal Zone, including the comic's "announcer", Bob the Sponge.
 He wanted his series to stand out from most popular cartoons of the time, which he felt were exemplified by buddy comedies like The Ren & Stimpy Show.
 As a result, Hillenburg decided to focus on a single main character: the "weirdest" sea creature he could think of.
-This led him to the sponge.
-The Intertidal Zone's Bob the Sponge resembles an actual sea sponge, and at first, Hillenburg continued to use this design.
+This led him to device on a sea sponge.
+The Intertidal Zone's Bob the Sponge resembles a real life sea sponge, and at first, Hillenburg continued to use this design.
 In determining the new character's behavior, Hillenburg drew inspiration from innocent, childlike figures that he enjoyed, such as Charlie Chaplin, Laurel and Hardy, Jerry Lewis, and Pee-wee Herman.
 He then considered modeling the character after a kitchen sponge and realized this idea would match the character's square personality perfectly.
 Patrick, Mr. Krabs, Pearl, and Squidward were the next characters Hillenburg created for the show.